Teoneag/Splitty_TU-Delft_OOP-Project/docs/meetings/week-07/week-07-minutes.md

 ## **TA announcements**
 - Implemented features & product pitch formative deadline this week
 - Don't need to use mockito or stubs for testing, but it could make your life easier
-- Check brightspace for presentation schedule (we are on friday)
+- Check brights pace for presentation schedule (we are on friday)
-- look at template slides on brightspace and submit our own before friday
+- look at template slides on brights pace and submit our own before friday
 - about testing as you go so add it to merge requests
 - make services for all controllers before we test them in the backend most important
 - Regarding HCI feedback is explicit.
 Do specific rubric stuff.
 Catch when the server stops running